 When Philip Diehl invented the electric-powered ceiling fan in 1882, it featured two blades and the same electric motor he’d created for the first Singer sewing machines.
 Years later, two more blades were added to Diehl’s design, but other than fresh aesthetics, not much else has changed.
 Still, you may be surprised to know that ceiling fans do offer the option to change the direction of spin for the blades.

 In warm weather, MTB Mechanical’s home comfort experts recommend changing your fan blade direction to counterclockwise.
 You’ll be amazed at how doing this simple chore will keep you cooler.

-Typically counter clockwise mode on your fan will be labled “Forward.”
-Clockwise will be labeled reverse.
-Once you have made the change to counter clockwise, make sure it is set correctly.
-Simply, stand under the fan and look at the direction the blades are turning.
-In warm weather,m you will want to feel a downward breeze.
-Since a ceiling fan doesn’t actually reduce temperature, there is no reason to run a fan when the room is unoccupied.
-Running the fan when the room is occupied however will save you some money on your air conditioner operating costs and make you feel more comfortable.
+Typically, the counterclockwise mode on your fan will be labeled “forward.”
+Clockwise will be labeled “reverse.”
+Once you have made the change to counterclockwise, make sure it is set correctly.
+Simply stand under the fan and look at the direction the blades are turning.
+In warm months, you will feel that it creates a nice, downward breeze.
+This makes people in the room feel cooler even though the thermometer reading doesn’t change.
+The slow, high-volume air movement creates a downsized version of the wind chill effect.

 Once the fan is running and circulating air downward, you can save energy by turning your thermostat down up to four degrees without sacrificing comfort.
 Since a ceiling fan doesn’t actually reduce temperature, there is no reason to run a fan when the room is unoccupied.
 You can turn it off and continue saving even more energy.

 During cold weather, the rotation of your fan blades should be clockwise.
 This allows cool air from the floor to be pulled up while pushing hotter air that has risen back down into the room.
 As a result,the room feels warmer without having to raise your thermostat setting.